Sabra (company): Marketing

 During the run-up to the 2008 U.S. presidential election, Sabra commissioned sculptor Kirk Rademaker to create busts of candidates John McCain, Barack Obama and Hillary Clinton out of 100 pounds of hummus.

 Sabra launched its first U.S. national advertising campaign in March 2009, with the StrawberryFrog ad agency.
 In May 2009, the company began a series of promotional events in which it recreated "Mediterranean villages" in 11 major U.S. cities.
 By 2015, Sabra had established greater presence among American and Canadian consumers by marketing a "cultural movement" based on a desire for people to experience hummus as an old world food with new tastes close to what they already knew.

 Boycott campaigns

 Until 2010, the Strauss Group stated on their English-language website that the company donated food packages to the Golani Brigade of the Israel Defense Forces.
 Activists in the BDS movement called for boycotts of Sabra products over the donations.
 Student groups at DePaul University, Princeton University, and the University of Ottawa campaigned unsuccessfully to have their schools switch to alternate brands.
-In 2019, the Dickinson College Student Senate passed a resolution endorsing a ban on Sabra Hummus.
+In 2019, the Dickinson College Student Senate passed a resolution endorsing a ban on Sabra Hummus, though college administrators stated that Dickinson's policy against participating in boycotts would likely prevent the ban from actually taking effect.